nicoloval/ethereum-event-tracker/readme.md

+# Configuration
+You have to configuration files:
+- `config.py`
+- `.env`

+In `config.py` the global vairbales to define the abi and events locations are defined, as well as the output folder.

+In `.env` the chain id and the rpc connection are defined, as additional information the user may want to keep secret (e.g. the OPENAI api key).
+An example file is provided in `.env.example`.

+# How to Use it

 First, you need to save the following files in the correct directory:
 - the abi json file of the contract goes in the folder `./abi/`, the file name is the contract name. e.g.